 Revised and made recommendations on the financial model of a new MVNO startup company in Mexico.

-Set up and developed the Amberfide consulting business—built the financial model (P&L, cash flow, balance sheet), wrote the business plan, registered the entity, organized the cooperation with outsourced accounting provider, managed customer invoicing process, represented the company in a number of trade events, and contacted potential customers.
+Set up and developed the Amberfide consulting business—built the financial model, wrote the business plan, registered the entity, managed customer invoicing process, represented the company in several trade events, and contacted potential customers.

 Built from scratch and led an FP&A team of 11 finance analysts/controllers for the newly established Circle K Business Centre (serving business units in Norway, Sweden, Denmark, Russia, Poland, Latvia, Lithuania, Estonia).